urbit/urbit.org-reloaded/content/blog/layer-2-faq.md

 #### 8. Why is the cost reduction so significant?

 On L1, every operation is an Ethereum transaction, with logic and state, etc.
-On L2 transactions, these operations are reduced and simplified into a no-logic-involved Ethereum transaction.
+On L2, these operations are reduced and simplified into a no-logic-involved Ethereum transaction.
 This is what makes L2 transactions
 cost-efficient: multiple transactions happen simultaneously to share the cost of just one L1 transaction.